dsa-ou/m269-installer/README.md

 You can have your M269 book and TMAs in a cloud folder, but you must install Python 3.11 and the M269 software on each computer you use.

-You must open and close PowerShells and terminals as instructed below for the software to be correctly installed and used.
+**Important**: You must open and close PowerShells and terminals as instructed below for the software to be correctly installed and used.
 Do _not_ use already opened PowerShells and terminals.